fuelsoft/viewer/README.md

 ### TODO:
 * Add key to set zoom to 1:1 pixel ratio
 * Partial image metadata?
 PNG image data support from ProjectPNG?
-* Animated GIFs (WIP)
 * Zoom on mouse instead of window center
 * Stop image from being moved off-screen

 ### Known Problems:
 * ICO: Files stored as "NEW PNG" type do not load with SDL_image
 * ICO: Files with partially transparent pixels do not render correctly
-* GIF: Animated sequences only load the first frame
 * ALL: Images loaded from RO-type media (cell phones, cameras) are copied to a temp folder by Windows before being loaded.
 This breaks in-folder navigation.
 It's unclear to me how WPV works around this.
-* ALL: Images with UTF-8 characters anywhere in the path are broken - this is because of the conversion from wchar string to char string done to accomodate SDL_Image.
+* ALL: Images with UTF-8 characters anywhere in the path are broken - this is because of the conversion from wchar string to char string done to accommodate SDL_Image.
 I can't find anything online about how to work around this.

 [1]: https://www.libsdl.org/projects/SDL_image/docs/SDL_image.pdf#page=21&zoom=auto,-205,720